pavankancharla26/portfolio/README.md

 #### Data Analyst | M.Sc.
 Web and Data Science, University of Koblenz, Germany.

-<p align='justify'>A Certified Ethical Hacker (CEH V12) and Experienced cyber security professional with expertise in vulnerability identification, data analysis and effective solution implementation.
+<p align='justify'>A Certified Ethical Hacker (CEH V12) and Experienced cyber security professional with expertise in vulnerability identification, data analysis, and effective solution implementation.
 Proficient in penetration testing, Threat Analysis data modeling, and machine learning techniques.
-Skilled in utilizing tools like Metasploit, Nmap, Wireshark and Python.
+Skilled in utilizing tools like Metasploit, Nmap, Wireshark, and Python.
 Seeking to leverage my industrial and academic background to excel in the field of cyber security.</p>

 ---